 Drum roll please…

 My novel Once in a Lifetime has been picked up by TouchPoint Press!
-(It’s fun, coming-of-age women’s fiction set in the 1980s.)
+(It’s fun, coming-of-age young adult fiction set in the 1980s.)
 The book is going to be published estimated early 2022.
 They’ve already got an author page posted for me.
 Let the pigeons loose!

 I love having good news to share, but as online media always tends to do, my “News” headline never reflects the true and often excruciating story behind the final outcome.